AdvUni/gafaspot/doc/config_explanation.md

 # Explanations for Gafaspot Configuration
+Besides setting up a Vault server, Gafaspot itself has to be configured.

 All configuration for Gafaspot is read from one single config file: `gafapot_config.yaml`.
 This file must be located in the same directory from which you run Gafaspot.
-Create such a file by copying `example_config.yaml` which you find withing Gafaspot source code.
+Create such a file by copying `example_config.yaml` which you find with the Gafaspot source code.
 Then adapt the file to your setting.

 ## Strutcure of config file
 `gafapot_config.yaml` consists of three parts: